amperka/ino/README.rst

 * Python 2.6+
 * Arduino IDE distribution
-* ``make`` and ``avr-gcc`` for building
 * ``picocom`` for serial communication

 Limitations
 ===========

-* As for current version, ino works only in Linux.
-However it was created with other platform users in mind, so it will eventually get cross-platform support.
-Help from Windows- and MacOS- developers is much appreciated.
+* As for current version, ino works only in Linux and MacOS.
+  However it was created with other OS users in mind, so it will eventually get full cross-platform support.
+  Help from Windows-developers is much appreciated.

 Getting Help
 ============